 - Trends: See a trend that’s not quite right?
 Use the dropdown menu next to it to give us feedback and help report issues.

 - Events: Videos from events can now be docked to the page when you leave so that you can continue watching as you browse the rest of Twitter.

 - Gifs: Streamlined the GIF Search flow by removing the intermediate “Add GIF” confirmation screen and allowing users to search as they type.
 Give the gift of GIFs even faster!

 All good stuff and, in this case, implemented with no need to even head into the Microsoft Store to update the UWP app.

 Here's the new version of Twitter in action on my Lumia 950 XL:

 No, there's still no DM 'push', and I'm not sure this will ever be possible under Windows 10 Mobile.
 But hey, once you're in the PWA it's becoming a fuller and fuller Twitter experience.

-Enjoy the mode toggling, enjoy night mode, enjoy the 280 character compatibility and tweetstorm feature, enjoy the layout, text size options, and search functionality, this application now trumps third party options like Tweetium UWP because of recent Twitter changes which knocked push notifications on the head.
+As a reminder, this application now trumps third party options like Tweetium UWP because of recent Twitter changes which knocked push notifications on the head.

 PS.
 See also my (older) general round-up of ways to access Twitter under Windows 10 Mobile.